Why Anxious Dogs Love Mobile Grooming

 One Groomer From Start to Finish

 In a busy salon, your dog might be handled by multiple people.
 One person does the bath.
 Another does the blow-dry.
-Someone else handles the haircut.
+Someone else handles the styling.
 For an anxious dog, that means building trust with three different people in one appointment.

 When we groom your dog, Helen is the only one they interact with.
 She does the bath, the dry, the trim, the nails.
 They get used to her voice, her hands, her pace.
 They build trust together, and that trust carries over to the next appointment.